victordomene/ram-paxos/README.md

 Where `print_ledger` prints all of the passed decrees learned by the given VM.
 The other two commands are used to print the differences in time between the time a proposal is sent and the time the decree is passed.

+A common usage would be to spawn a workload with some VM running in port 6666 in a terminal window, and then open the client in another window and invoke

+`localhost:6666:print_ledger`

 ## Documentation